-Actual expenditures through 2012
+Actual expenditures through 2013

-During 2012, the exploration program at TV Tower included property-wide airborne geophysics and surface mapping and extensive soil and rock geochemical sampling.
-From January 1, 2012 to December 31, 2012, the Corporation incurred \$4.77 million in direct expenditures at TV Tower compared to a budget of \$4.13 million.
-Total expenditures were varied from both the Corporation's budget and the recommended budget outlined in the TV Tower Technical Report as a reflection of the timing of signing the TV Tower Agreement.
-Where the TV Tower Technical Report contemplated a full year, and the Corporation's budget contemplated a period of approximately nine-months as operator, the agreement was signed later than originally anticipated.
+During 2013, the exploration program at TV Tower included property-wide surface mapping and extensive soil and rock geochemical sampling, intensive drilling of the KCD target, drill testing of the Kayalı, Karaayı and Nacak targets, metallurgical work and resource estimation.
+From January 1, 2013 to December 31, 2013, the Corporation incurred \$8.8 million in direct expenditures at TV Tower compared to a budget of \$7.92 million.
+Total expenditures were varied from both the Corporation's budget and the recommended budget outlined in the Updated TV Tower Report as a reflection of the timing of signing the TV Tower Agreement, exploration success at KCD and Kayalı, and the extension of the 2013 program to include the Karaayı tenure, acquired during the year.

-Recent Developments9
+Recent Developments